GoTierGod/chess-game-ts/README.md

 6. **Recursive Call for Offensive Predictions**:

-    - If there is an offensive prediction, recursively call `#depthPredict` with the last offensive prediction's target position, selected piece, and updated score.
+    - If there is an offensive prediction, recursively call `#deepPredict` with the last offensive prediction's target position, selected piece, and updated score.

 7. **Return Final Score**:
     - Return the final calculated score for the given board position.